Growth-Driven Design Best Practices, Tips, and Tricks

 What Is Growth-Driven Design, Anyway?

-The core principles of GDD entail a data-driven, work-in-progress model of web development that avoids tired failings of the traditional development process.
-Instead of focusing on full project completion up front, GDD applies periodical ‘sprint’ sessions where different departments work together to implement analytics, content, customer satisfaction, and all else that the company deems important to grow their sales and marketing metrics.
+The core principles of Growth-Driven Design entail a data-driven, work-in-progress web development model that avoids the issues of the traditional development process.
+Instead of focusing on full project completion up front, GDD applies periodical ‘sprint’ sessions where different departments work together to implement analytics, content, customer satisfaction, and all else that a company deems important to grow its sales and marketing metrics.

 These sprints are part of a powerful workflow that offers great adaptability to the changing world.
 It used to be that you were limited to minor changes on a one-time-produced fully-functional web product, but GDD offers many opportunities to rework and reevaluate the design schematics as needed.